 Basketball

-When basketball was invented in 1891 by Dr. James Naismith.
-No one really thought of teaching the sport to women.
-Not until a couple of years later when two women, Senda Berenson and Clara Gregory Bear took the matter into their own hands.
+When basketball was invented in 1891 by Dr. James Naismith, no one really thought of teaching the sport to women.
+But a couple of years later, two women, Senda Berenson and Clara Gregory Bear, took the matter into their own hands.
 They introduced basketball to young girls for their P.E classes, turning the game into the first ever women’s team sport.
 The rules, however, had to be modified due to the Victorian medical misconceptions that women are fragile and are prone to suffer from ‘nervous fatigue’.
 Only decades later, in the beginning of the 20th century were women ‘allowed’ to play basketball in the original way it was created.

 Since its creation to modern day basketball has gone through many changes.
-Influenced by countless of people and shaped into the game that is loved by millions today.
+It has been influenced by countless people and shaped into the game that is loved by millions today.

 Queens of the Court